ngtban/wavenet_de_data_prep/README.md

 # Why?

-I love the game and the voice of its narrator, and, perhaps out of vanity, I think I could do better than current open-source text-to-speech solutions available on mobile platforms.
+I love the game and the voice of its narrator, and perhaps out of vanity I think I could do better than current open-source text-to-speech solutions available on mobile platforms.

-# Could you have chosen something other than a al database for this job...
+# Could you have chosen something other than a relational database for this job...
-*... or another language entirely*?
+*... or another language, or libraries entirely*?

 Well I am much more familiar with relational databases than NoSQL ones.
 And I found out that I really like the Elixir+Ecto way of handling relational databases.

-## Setup
+# Cautions

+This project is written with the Final Cut version of the game in mind, specificially version `2832f901`, released on 2021-04-19.

+I cannot ensure the correctness of the app for earlier or later versions, for now.
+You can help me with this though!

+# Getting the project up and running
 Should you wish to try out the code in this repo, please follow the instructions below:

-### Prerequisites
+## Prerequisites

 You should have these installed: